A journal of longform Australian music journalism and photography.

-The Melbourne-based musician’s latest record So Pure melds dark-wave intensity, pop performance and intimate reflections on grief and loss.
+The Melbourne-based musician’s latest record So Pure melds dark-wave intensity, pop performance and intimate reflections on grief and loss | April 2019

-Modern Convenience is a frenzied, critical observation of life under late capitalism—best witnessed live.
+The debut album from MOD CON is a frenzied, critical observation of life under late capitalism—best witnessed live | April 2018

-The second Swampland returned with help from Emlyn Johnson, Biscotti, Spike Fuck and Marcus Whale.
+The second Swampland was welcomed into the world at the Curtin, with help from Emlyn Johnson, Biscotti, Spike Fuck and Marcus Whale | April 2017

 Swampland acknowledges that our publication is made on the stolen lands of the Wurundjeri peoples of the Kulin nation.

 We pay our respects to their Elders past, present, and emerging.
 We acknowledge that sovereignty has never been ceded.